 As a relatively pure example (and we’ll soon see that most cases are not very pure at all), I can put forth one of my early instruments called Savart’s Wheel.
 For that instrument I started with the question “Hmm… what’s the simplest physical mechanism I can come up with for an events-per-second machine … something which can make some physical event happen at controllable frequencies within the hearing range?”
 This is a challenge, because “in the hearing range” means whatever is happening needs to happen at least dozens of times per second, and more typically hundreds of times per second.
 What I arrived at was in effect a tuned rasp.
 Here the event in question is a stick or plectrum hitting one of the ridges on a ridged surface as it scrapes across.
 To picture this, think of a sort of oversized plectrum which can also serve as a sound-radiating surface – a playing card will serve.
 Drag it across a ridged surface so that the ridge-bumping frequency falls in the hearing range.
 That ridge-bumping frequency corresponds to the pitch that the ear recognizes.
 If you could drag faster or slower to produce different ridge-bumping frequencies in a sufficiently controlled way, you could generate scales and melodies.
 Savart’s Wheel is basically a mechanism for doing this in a way that makes the ridge-bumping frequency dependably controllable, moving from one steady frequency to another.
 The sound is, to most people’s ears, exquisitely obnoxious – but the pitch is clear and you can indeed play melodically and even quite expressively (especially if the sentiments you wish to express are on the aggressive side).
 You can learn more about the instrument here, and from there if you wish you can follow additional links to still more documentation.

-In the development of Savart’s Wheel, the final design followed in a logical and direct way from the initial conception.
+In the development of Savart’s Wheel, the final design followed fairly directly from the initial conception.
 It was an unusually straightforward case of moving linearly from first principals to a functioning instrument.
 Most of the time things aren’t nearly so clear.
 Typically when a design idea in the abstract sends me to the shop to work through the possibilities, the process is anything but linear.
 Some things don’t work as hoped, or there’s some technical obstacle blocking progress.
 Twists and turns ensue, and more often than not the path leads to an end result quite different from the original vision.
 The sounds ultimately arrived at, too, are frequently very different from the original expectation.
 The process is often frustrating, sometimes rewarding in unexpected ways, and always interesting.